readandprogress/reading.is-a.dev/_posts/Tech/2023-06-10-goodbye-my-first-homelab.md

 So, what was the culprit?
 Luckily, nothing serious happened.
 I was given this laptop, and the power adapter was defective.
 So I replaced it with a cheap one I found online.
 For the price, it lasted longer than expected.
 I replaced it around 2019, so not bad overall!

 Now I could buy another replacement adapter and have everything running again in no time.
 But personally, if I'm going to invest in this old hardware again, I might as well get something smaller and more energy-efficient.

-I could buy another replacement adapter and have everything up and running again in no time.
-However, I don't think it's worth investing in this old hardware again.
-I'd rather get something smaller and more energy-efficient.

 For now, I guess I'm back to good old syncing.
 Which is not bad at all, by any means!